 Technical Products & Feed has a strong local position in Northern Europe and will continue to focus its growth efforts in these geographical segments through its close links to the Karlshamn factory in Sweden, bringing significant synergy gains.

 AAK's focus on growth and productivity

-In January 2014, the Company published the new corporate programme 'AAKtion' for 2014-2016.

-AAKtion is intended to further enhance the focus on 'Sales - Innovation - Execution, and the programme is running to plan.
+The corporate programme 'AAKtion' for 2014-2016 is proceeding according to plan.
+AAKtion is intended to further enhance the focus on 'Sales - Innovation - Execution.

 Acquisitions, strategic investments and disposals